sathomas/jsDataV.is/src/text/ch7/01-chart.md

     .range([height,0]);
 ```

-For both scales we define their range as the desired limits for the scales.
-The x scale ranges from 0 to the chart's width, and the y scale ranges from 0 to the chart's height.
-Note, though, that we've reversed the normal order for the y scale.
+We define both ranges as the desired limits for each scale.
+The x-scale ranges from 0 to the chart's width, and the y-scale ranges from 0 to the chart's height.
+Note, though, that we've reversed the normal order for the y-scale.
 That's because <span class="smcp">SVG</span> dimensions (just like <span class="smcp">HTML</span> dimensions) place 0 at the top of the area.
-That convention is opposite of the normal chart convention which places 0 at the bottom.
+That convention is the opposite of the normal chart convention which places 0 at the bottom.
 To account for the reversal, we swap the values when defining the range.

 At this point we've set the ranges for each scale, and those ranges define the desired output.
 We also have to specify the possible inputs to each scale, which <span class="smcp">D3</span>.js calls the _domain._ Those inputs are the minimum and maximum values for the distance and velocity.
 We can use <span class="smcp">D3</span>.js to extract the values directly from the data.
-Here's how to get the minimum distance.
+Here's how to get the minimum distance:

 ``` {.javascript .numberLines}
 var minDist = d3.min(hubble_data, function(nebulae) {